mkay1375/EasyDesktopChanger/README.md

 # Easy Desktop Changer

-An [AutoHotKey](https://www.autohotkey.com) script which allows you to change windows 10 virtual desktops with mouse; to do so, open desktop_next/previous.exe files; they can be downloaded from [here](https://github.com/mkay1375/EasyDesktopChanger/releases).
+An [AutoHotKey](https://www.autohotkey.com) script which allows you to change Windows 10 virtual desktops with mouse; to do so, open desktop_next/previous.exe files; they can be downloaded from [here](https://github.com/mkay1375/EasyDesktopChanger/releases).

-You can add them to your taskbar and have something like this:
+You can pin them on your taskbar and have something like this:

 ![Easy Desktop Change Demo Image](https://raw.githubusercontent.com/mkay1375/EasyDesktopChanger/master/demo.jpg)